 Each apartment has a storage unit located in the Lowell basement.
+Locks for the units are not provided.
 Residents are required to keep items in their unit, and not on the floor (exception: bicycles).
-Locks for the units are not provided.
+Any personal item, other than bicycles, found outside of the storage unit is subject to being discarded without any notice.

 To access the storage area, exit to the left once the Whittier elevator reaches the basement, and walk all the way back past the laundry rooms.
 Use your ID Card to open the blue door and walk straight back until you see another door.
 Open this door, and walk straight back until you see the door to the meter room.
 Enter here, and again, you continue all the way back.
 Your apartment key will provide access to the storage room.